Making Her Mullet Matter

 Cheyenne Marsters is a legend.

-We sat down with Cheyenne to learn more about what has led her to the glorious land of mullets.
+We sat down with Cheyenne to learn more about what has led her to the glorious land of mullets, just before she had hers cut after raising over $700 in donations.

 We understand that you and your whānau are based in Gisborne, one of the areas badly impacted by Cyclone Gabrielle.
 Kei te pēhea koe?